 Devarshi Steven Hartman, RYT

-Devarshi currently serves as the Dean of the Kripalu School of Yoga.
+Devarshi is the former Dean of the Kripalu School of Yoga.
 He has been a yoga student and teacher for 30 years and is a former longtime Kripalu resident.
 Devarshi is the creator of the best-selling audio series The Essence of the Bhagavad-Gita.
 He leads workshops and retreats throughout the country and, in addition to teaching yoga, is a healing arts practitioner, a bodyworker, and a teacher of A Course in Miracles.

 Annie is an integrative dietitian, author, and certified professional-level Kripalu Yoga teacher.
 She is a former director of the osteoporosis awareness program at the Massachusetts Department of Public Health.
 For more than 10 years, Annie has advocated science-based mind-body health in the national media, at conferences and workshops, and through her book, Every Bite Is Divine.